Methodology

 " Does this serve the whole? "

-Named for the hermeneutic circle — the principle that every part must serve the whole, and the whole gives meaning to every part.
-Surviving tools must connect into a coherent system.
-Data flows between them.
-Automations bridge them.
-The architecture becomes a living whole, not a collection of islands.
+Named for the hermeneutic circle: every part must serve the whole, and the whole gives meaning to every part.
+The tools that survive the first two cuts must connect into one operating system, not a row of isolated islands.

 Outcome